-The City has addressed goals for the fiscal year ended September 30, 2012, whereas upon proper training of other finance department staff, the new Finance Director will be removed from the preparation of journal entries function in order to take on the review and approval role.
+The City has established goals whereas upon proper training of other finance department staff, the new Finance Director will be removed from the preparation of journal entries function in order to take on the review and approval role.
 With the successful implementation of this procedure, we believe the segregation of duties surrounding the Finance Director would be improved.